-a.-New developments shall be modeled to determine if the proposed infrastructure is adequate to service the development and provide the level of service as defined by the Agency's designCity of Prescott's performance criteria in Table 5-1.
-Refer to Table 5-1.

-b.-The City/Town Engineer shallwill use the Agency'sCity of Prescott's model to determine the available capacity in the Agency'sCity's existing downstream sewer collection system to convey wastewater from the development per the design engineer's proposal.
-The developer shallwill model proposed collector mains and shallwill be responsible to make certain that wastewater can be safely conveyed from the points of origin to the Agency'sCity of Prescott's trunk mains.
-Off-site improvements to the collection system and lift stations may be required for safe conveyance.

-e.
-Boundary conditions that represent the interface between the development and the rest of the collection system need to be identified and any deficiencies made clear.

-d.-All improvements required to provide sufficient capacity for project flows shall be identified.

-e.-Steady-state simulations shall be completed utilizing dry weather average day flow multiplied by the appropriate upstream population peaking factor plus ten (10%) percent inflowInflow and infiltrationInfiltration (I&I) factor for new construction.
+- a.
+New developments shall be modeled to determine if the proposed infrastructure is adequate to service the development and provide the level of service as defined by the Agency's design performance criteria in Table 5-1. - b.
+The City/Town Engineer shall use the Agency's model to determine the available capacity in the Agency's existing downstream sewer collection system to convey wastewater from the development per the design engineer's proposal.
+The developer shall model proposed collector mains and shall be responsible to make certain that wastewater can be safely conveyed from the points of origin to the Agency's trunk mains.
+Off-site improvements to the collection system and lift stations may be required for safe conveyance. - c.
+Boundary conditions that represent the interface between the development and the rest of the collection system need to be identified and any deficiencies made clear. - d.
+All improvements required to provide sufficient capacity for project flows shall be identified. - e.
+Steady-state simulations shall be completed utilizing dry weather average day flow multiplied by the appropriate upstream population peaking factor plus ten (10%) percent inflow and infiltration (I&I) factor for new construction.
 Design documentation shall show that the collection system mains are sized adequately and that slopes are greater than the minimum slope to maintain self-cleansing velocities.